Board of Directors

 Greg retired from his work as a business entrepreneur and in 2017 he launched the DCM Foundation to bring education, hope, and resources to DCM patients and their family members.
 Greg’s hope is that by raising awareness and supporting DCM research, a means will be found to halt, reverse or even completely prevent DCM from developing in at-risk individuals.

-After a period of worsening heart failure, on July 15, 2021 Greg had a successful heart transplant.
-Greg lives in Dublin, Ohio with his wife Brenda of over 30 years, and together they have three grown children and two grandchildren.
+After a period of worsening heart failure, on July 15, 2021, Greg had a successful heart transplant.
+Greg lives in Dublin, Ohio with his wife Brenda of over 35 years, and together they have three grown children and many wonderful grandchildren.

 Gregory Hershberger, Treasurer